Learning from Anthropic: Nested Skills and Scripts

 External docs, links

-Building Your First Nested Skill
+Building a Nested Skill

 Step 1: Create the directory structure